Overseas investments, a foreign idea to most of us, could work for some of us

 Investing globally in the current times

-Investing in international markets such as the US, China and Japan would enable us to participate in their growth.
+Investing in international markets such as the US, China, and Japan would enable us to participate in their growth.

 The US economy, in contrast to ours, is robust, with its unemployment index reaching a 50-year low.
-The Indian markets are twice as volatile as US markets, which could mean US investment funds’ favourable reward-to-risk ratio for those of us considering them.
+The Indian markets are twice as volatile as US markets, which could mean US investment funds’ favorable reward-to-risk ratio for those of us considering them.

-The performance of the Dow Jones Industrial Average, one of US’ premier equity index and the Dollex (Sensex converted in dollar terms), in the last 27 years, shows the former beating the latter.
+The performance of the Dow Jones Industrial Average, one of US’ premier equity index, and the Dollex (Sensex converted in dollar terms), in the last 27 years, shows the former beating the latter.
 Since 1990, Dow Jones (index) has given 8.65 percent (compounded annual growth rate) while the Dollex has given 8.6 percent.